PlaceSpeak/LUCD/Core-applications-dataset-requirements.md

 ApplicantState           | TEXT     | The province or state of the address.
 ApplicantZip             | TEXT     | The postal code or zip code of the address.
 StatusCurrentDescription | TEXT     | Longer description of current status.
+ProjectName              | TEXT     | Name of the project related to the application.
+ProjectID                | TEXT     | ID within the jurisdiction’s database of the project related to the application.

-1. Either of ```Address1...``` or ```Geo``` is required.
+1. Either of `Address...` or `Geo` is required.
 If both are available, both should be provided.
+Neither `Address...` nor `Geo` is required if the optional Addresses dataset is provided.
+2. StatusCurrent is not required if the optional Status change dataset is provided.
-2. Ideally there should be no login.
+3. Ideally there should be no login.
 Users should be able to click on the link and be taken straight to all the online information regarding the permit.